-- 100% tuition fee if the visa is denied. - The registration fee is non-refundable.

-- 50% tuition refund if students drop out during the first week of classes. - And no refund after the first week of classes. - A refund will be credited to the original method of payment.
+- 100% tuition fee if the visa is denied. - The registration fee is non-refundable. - 50% tuition refund if students drop out during the first week of classes. - And no refund after the first week of classes. - A refund will be credited to the original method of payment within 4 weeks from the day of the request.